akandykeller/SelfNormalizingFlows/README.md

 - `snf --name 'conv1x1_glow_mnist'`
 - `snf --name 'selfnorm_glow_mnist'`

+To rerun the experiments from table 2:
+- `snf --name 'conv1x1_glow_cifar'`
+- `snf --name 'selfnorm_glow_cifar'`
+- `snf --name 'conv1x1_glow_imagenet'`
+- `snf --name 'selfnorm_glow_imagenet'`

-To recreate the results of figure 3, run:
+To recreate the results of figure 4, run:
 - `snf --name 'snf_timescaling'`

-To run the 2d density modeling experiment run:
+To recreate the results of Table A.5 (using improved constrained optimization), run:
-- `snf --name 'toydensity'`
+- `snf --name 'geco_selfnorm_glow_mnist`

 ## Basics of the framework
-- All models are built using the `FlowSequential` module (see [snf/layers/flowsequential.py](https://github.com/akandykeller/SelfNormalizingFlows/blob/master/snf/layers/flowsequential.py))
+- All models are built using the `FlowSequential` module (see snf/layers/flowsequential.py)
     - This module iterates through a list of `FlowLayer` or `ModifiedGradFlowLayer` modules, repeatedly transforming the input, while simultaneously accumulating the log-determinant of the jacobian of each transformation along the way.
     - Ultimately, this layer returns the total normalized log-probability of input by summing the log-probability of the transformed input under the base distribuiton, and the accumulated sum of log jacobian determinants (i.e. using the change of variables rule).
-- The `Experiment` class (see [snf/train/experiment.py](https://github.com/akandykeller/SelfNormalizingFlows/blob/master/snf/train/experiment.py)) handles running the training iterations, evaluation, sampling, and model saving & loading.
+- The `Experiment` class (see snf/train/experiment.py) handles running the training iterations, evaluation, sampling, and model saving & loading.
 - All experiments can be found in `snf/experiments/`, and require the specification of a model, optimizer, dataset, and config dictionary.
 See below for the currently implemented options for the config.
-- All layer implementations can be found in `snf/layers/` including the self-normalizing layer found at [snf/layers/selfnorm.py](https://github.com/akandykeller/SelfNormalizingFlows/blob/master/snf/layers/selfnorm.py)
+- All layer implementations can be found in `snf/layers/` including the self-normalizing layer found at snf/layers/selfnorm.py

 ## Overview of Config options
 The configuration dictionary is mainly used to modify the training procedure specified in the Experiment class, but it can also be used to modify the model architecture if desired.
 A non-exhaustive list of config options and descriptions are given below, note that config options which modify model architecture may not have any effect if they are not explicitly incorporated in the `create_model()` function of the experiments.
 The default configuration options are specified at the top of the experiment file.
 The configuration dictionary passed to the Experiment class initalizer then overwrites these defaults if the key is present.